sharpienotes/Total_Field_Inversion/MEDI_Principle.md

      - described in detail how to compare the two methods and how to get the desired data from the scans

 #### Results
+- scanning much easier for MEDI than for COSMOS (first only needs  one angle for acquisition)
+- calculation time of MEDI 5x longer (needs more iterations)